-If you have any smart home devices such as thermostats, lightbulbs and smart speakers it is a good idea to use the guest network for these to make it more difficult for hackers attempting to exploit insecure hardware.
+If you have any smart home devices such as thermostats, lightbulbs, and smart speakers it’s a good idea to use the guest network for these to make it more difficult for hackers attempting to exploit insecure hardware.

 Monitor attached devices

 It’s normal for routers to provide an overview of devices connected to the network.
 This will typically display the device name, connection type, internal IP address and MAC address.

 Check this regularly.
 If you notice unknown network traffic, it may be a sign the network has been compromised.

 This can be particularly helpful if the broadband is running slower than normal and you suspect a neighbour has accessed your Wi-Fi.

 If you’re worried about people getting your IP address and watching what you do online, you should use a VPN for your network security.
 A VPN is a virtual private network.
 What that means is your IP address is hidden and instead websites that you’re browsing will think you have a different IP address.
 They may even think you’re in a different country.

 If you need to access websites inaccessible to you due to being in the wrong country, you can use a VPN to overcome that.